 Aims to give historical perspective to the impact of science and technology on the art of war from Leonardo da Vinci to contemporary problems of nuclear disarmament and the arms race.
-The main emphasis is upon the intellectual challenges, social consequences and moral dilemmas posed by twentieth century developments in the mechanization of warfare, communications, surveillance and physical, chemical, nuclear and biological weaponry; the early history of the atomic scientists and the nuclear age; Einstein and Russell and the anti-war movements, the role of the military industrial complex; the dynamics of the arms race and its limitation; the technological elaboration of armaments in the 1960s; the opportunity cost of military expenditure.
+The main emphasis is upon the intellectual challenges, social consequences and moral dilemmas posed by twentieth century developments in propaganda, the mechanisation of warfare, communications, surveillance and physical, chemical, nuclear and biological weaponry; the early history of the atomic scientists and the nuclear age; Einstein and Russell and the anti-war movements, the role of the military industrial complex; the dynamics of the arms race and its limitation; the technological elaboration of armaments in the 1960's; the opportunity cost of military expenditure and limits to growth.